 When you get into a college in the spring of your senior year, you’ll likely get a “financial aid award package”, meaning money from the school.
 This is where you will see how much you received and how much you will still have to pay.
 FAFSA, however, provides aid money that you do not have to pay back and offers loans you can borrow that MUST be paid back after school.

-There is no official deadline, but FAFSA is provided on a first come first basis.
+There is no official deadline, but federal aid is provided on a first come first basis.
 Thus, it’s wise to submit your form as soon as possible.
-It usually opens up the first of the year, but starting 2016, it opened October 1st, 2016.
-While it’s not too late to apply, I encourage you to fill out the information ASAP.
+FAFSA forms are made available beginning on October 1.
 The later you apply, the more you lessen your chances of receiving a good financial aid package for college.

 No!
 Please do not wait for an acceptance letter from college before applying for FAFSA, as doing so will further delay the process and your potential package.
-FAFSA allows you to enter in a total of 10 possible colleges you will apply for, and you can change those schools after submitting FAFSA at any time.
+FAFSA allows you to enter in a total of 10 possible colleges you will apply to, and you can change those schools after completing your FAFSA at any time.

-In the end, you’re only going to have one school choice so there is no need to be worried about listing more than 10 schools.
+In the end, you’re only going to have one school you choose to attend so there is no need to be worried about listing more than 10 schools.
 That said, it’s suggested to only list colleges you actually paid to apply for, rather than listing all the schools you have in mind.

 To apply for FAFSA, there are several forms of identification you and your legal guardian will have to submit: